GTween Tweening and Animation Library for ActionScript 3

 Proxy

-gTween provides a unique proxy property that allows you to work with tween destination values the same way you would work with them on the target object.
+GTween provides a unique proxy property that allows you to work with tween destination values the same way you would work with them on the target object.
 The proxy object effectively "stands in" for your target object.

 This simple example shows how you can use the proxy to tween the target object 100 pixels to the right of its current position.